Leading and Learning in wash

 Freddy will be transitioning to the FIRST program at Emory as part of her postdoctoral training.

-Sydney Hubbard is pursuing a Ph.D in Environmental Health Sciences.
+Sydney Hubbard, PhD, was awarded her PhD in Environmental Health Sciences.
 She is interested in water and sanitation in urban and peri-urban settings in resource-limited countries.
 She holds a BS in Biology from the University of Dayton and a MPH in Epidemiology from Emory.
 She is currently working with Dr. Karen Levy on a study that examines the impact of household drinking water quality on the gut microbiome of infants in Peru.

-Julia Sobolik, MS, MPH is pursuing a PhD in Environmental Health Sciences with interests in food safety, enteric diseases, and environmental microbiology in both domestic and international settings.
+Julia Sobolik, PhD, MS, MPH was awarded her PhD in Environmental Health Sciences with interests in food safety, enteric diseases, and environmental microbiology in both domestic and international settings.
 She is particularly interested in norovirus exposure pathways in the agricultural farm environment and interventions that reduce infection risk for fresh produce consumers.
+She will continue her work as a post doctoral fellow at London School of Hygiene and Tropical Medicine.

 Hemali Oza, MS is pursuing a PhD in Environmental Health Sciences.
 She is interested in how to quantify climate resilience and how resilience intersects with WaSH, nutrition, and agriculture.
 She is currently working with Revitalizing Informal Settlements and their Environments (RISE) to measure resilience in the context of urban Indonesia and Fiji.
 Hemali is also working with CARE to identify ways to assess outcome resilience and sustainability of the ongoing Resilience Food Security Activity (RFSA), Titukulane, in Malawi.